hifly81/kafka-connect-extensions/README.md

 ## SMT:

-- _org.hifly.kafka.smt.ExplodeJsonString_ - create a struct for a JSON Field.

 - _org.hifly.kafka.smt.JsonKeyToValue_ - get value from massage _record.key_ and copy on a new field in message _record.value_
 - _org.hifly.kafka.smt.ExplodeJsonString_ - extract json value from a massage field and copy the json fields in the message as top-level fields